NguyenAndrew/mof-java/README.md

 A: Using Mock Coach replaces the implicit whens and verifies between your different unit tests with explicit code.
 The process of removing the library is simple: Remove the explicit structure by copying and paste those extra whens and verifies back into each of your unit tests.

-Q: Why support up 16 injects mocks?
+Q: Why support up 8 injects mocks when intializing Mock Coach with constructor?

 A: A real world system should have 5 or less mocks constructor-injected or setter-injected.
 This functionality helps support older code bases.

+Q: If I have more than 8 mocks to inject in my system, how do I use Mock Coach and Mock Coach Legacy?

+A: You can use more than 8 mocks by utilizing the `Builder()` and `add(...)` interface for both Mock Coach and Mock Coach Legacy.

 ## Changelog